-(1) Recoverable taxes are from the temporary withholding on dividends from Hapag Lloyd AG, net of income taxes payable by the German subsidiary CSAV Germany Container Holding GmbH.
+(1) Recoverable taxes are from the provisional retention on dividends from Hapag Lloyd AG, net of income taxes payable by the German subsidiary CSAV Germany Container Holding GmbH and the retention made on the dividends distributed by the German subsidiary to CSAV.
+As indicated in Note 5 (d), this recoverable tax is denominated in euros and is exposed to changes in the euro/dollar exchange rate.